ARPA-SIMC/fedora-live-netroot/README.md

 Note that this breaks the reproducibility of the system through the recipe, but it is probably unavoidable if you need to install a complete system.

+With nfs, it is also possible to modify the read-only root filesystem of a running system from the host (e.g. installing new packages or changing configuration files), however this should be done with care, in particular, when changing files which are in use by the running system, the modifications may not take effect or could generate a `stale file handle` error in the client, in the latter case the command `mount -o remount /` on the diskless client system may help.

 ## Deploying on a real environment